IBE160/SG-Polse/docs/sprint-artifacts/2-6-bilingual-interpretation-english-terms.md

 ## Tasks / Subtasks

-- [ ] **Backend (API)**
+- [x] **Backend (API)**
-  - [ ] Research and select a language detection library or service.
+  - [x] Research and select a language detection library or service.
 (AC: #1)
-  - [ ] In the chatbot tRPC procedure, before generating the embedding for the user's query, pass the query through the language detection service.
+  - [x] In the chatbot tRPC procedure, before generating the embedding for the user's query, pass the query through the language detection service.
-  - [ ] If the query is detected as mixed-language, consider a strategy to handle it.
-This could involve:
-    -   Translating the non-English parts of the query to English before creating the embedding.
-    -   Using a multilingual embedding model that can handle mixed-language queries directly.
+  - [x] Use a multilingual embedding model that can handle mixed-language queries directly.
+  - [x] Integrate embedding generation and vector search (RAG) into the chatbot procedure.
-  - [ ] Update the prompt to the LLM to specify the language of the user's query and instruct it to respond in the same language.
+  - [x] Update the prompt to the LLM to specify the language of the user's query and instruct it to respond in the same language.
 (AC: #2)
-  - [ ] Add subtask for testing with a variety of mixed-language queries.
+  - [x] Add subtask for testing with a variety of mixed-language queries.
+  - [x] **Testing**: Write integration tests for the `queryChatbot` procedure to verify bilingual interpretation.
+(AC: #1, #2)
+  - [x] Fix Jest + ESM configuration issues to enable tests.

 ## Dev Notes